Opalexiss/geocode-test-app/README.md

 ```
 Your geocod.io api key must have POST and GET permissions enabled for the LISTS endpoint.
 If you do not have a key, you can <a href="https://dash.geocod.io/apikey" target="_blank">get one here</a>.
 If you are in a hurry, you can *borrow* my key, which is on line #31 of index.html.

 Now you are ready to run the tests!
-You can do that using the Cypress desktop app, or by using the following in your terminal:
+You can do that from the Cypress desktop app, or by using the following in your terminal:
 ```
 npx cypress run
 ```

 By default, these tests will be run against a temporary production environment I have set up at https://lenoradev.com, which will eventually be taken offline.
 You can change the url to another installation, or your local environment, by modifying the cy.visit command at the beginning of each test.

+Note: The test_addresses.csv file used for testing can be found in /cypress/fixtures.
+You can edit this, **but** the tests are expecting there to be exactly three entries.

 Next, I will go over some manual test cases.